MichaelMarshal/NLP/README.md

 	Get into the test.php file
 	Initialize Application Id and password
-	In the URL replace the key in the $URL variable
+	In the URL replace the key in the <key> area

 	Thats it change the way you want